BBC controversies: January 2015: Tim Willcox antisemitism allegation

-While covering a unity rally after the antisemitic massacre at a Hypercacher kosher supermarket in Paris and Charlie Hebdo terror attack, on 11 January 2015, the BBC's Tim Willcox interrupted the daughter of a Holocaust survivor discussing antisemitism in France by saying: "Many critics though, of Israel’s policy would suggest that the Palestinians suffer hugely at Jewish hands as well".
+While covering a unity rally after the antisemitic massacre at a Hypercacher kosher supermarket in Paris and Charlie Hebdo terror attack, on 11 January 2015, the BBC's Tim Willcox interrupted the daughter of a Holocaust survivor discussing antisemitism in France by saying: "Many critics though, of Israel's policy would suggest that the Palestinians suffer hugely at Jewish hands as well".
 After widespread criticism from the Jewish community for appearing to impute responsibility for Israel's actions to all Jews as a whole (in his use of the phrase "Jewish hands") and to justify the antisemitic massacre, Willcox apologised; Willcox had also received criticism months before for appearing to claim that many Jews disliked Ed Miliband because of "mansion tax" he had proposed.
 The BBC Trust ruled that Willcox's behaviour did not violate its editorial guidelines.

 March 2015: Jeremy Clarkson's contract

-On 11 March 2015, the BBC suspended Jeremy Clarkson after a reported altercation with a producer.
+On 11 March 2015, the BBC suspended Jeremy Clarkson after a reported physical altercation with a producer.
 It was later established that Clarkson, in a "fracas", had punched producer Oisín Tymon during an argument over catering arrangements at the Top Gear production crew's hotel.
-A petition on change.org to reinstate Clarkson gained over one million signatories before it was delivered to the BBC.
+A petition on change.org to reinstate Clarkson gained over one million signatures before it was delivered to the BBC.

 On 25 March 2015, the BBC announced that Jeremy Clarkson's Top Gear contract would not be renewed and that he would be dropped from the programme.
 After an internal investigation, the final decision had been taken by Tony Hall, director general of the BBC.
 This development led the other Top Gear presenters, Richard Hammond and James May, to support Clarkson by quitting Top Gear themselves (by allowing their BBC contracts to expire at the end of March without renewal).